xna24/Space_Travel_Simulator/README.md

 To convert between parallax and distance: D=1000/parallax where parallax is in mas and distance D is in parsec.
 1 parsec = 3.62 ly

 ### Sky Map Section
-*.
-Width, Height: dimension of the output image in pixels.
+* Width, Height: dimension of the output image in pixels.
 (These are only a guideline as matplotlib adds margins which I did not find a way to control.
 The default value left in `settings.ini` results in a roughly 1920x1080 image)

-*.
-LaTeX: set to `yes` or `no` to determin whether to render text using LaTeX for better visual quality.
+* LaTeX: set to `yes` or `no` to determin whether to render text using LaTeX for better visual quality.

-*.
-SizeMultiplier: a multiplier for adjusting the size of stars based on their magnitudes.
+* SizeMultiplier: a multiplier for adjusting the size of stars based on their magnitudes.

-*.
-MaxSize: maximum size for the stars in the output image
+* MaxSize: maximum size for the stars in the output image

-*.
-SizePowerLaw: star size is determined by this function (const) $\cdot b^m_V$, (const) is `SizeMultiplier` above and this value is $\log_{10}b$
+* SizePowerLaw: star size is determined by this function (const) $\cdot b^{m_V}$ with $m_V$ the V magnitude, (const) is `SizeMultiplier` above and this value is $\log_{10}b$

-*.
-AzimuthSpan: the azimuthal span of the view, in degrees
+* AzimuthSpan: the azimuthal span of the view, in degrees

-*.
-AltitudeSpan: the altitude span of the view, in degrees
+* AltitudeSpan: the altitude span of the view, in degrees

-*.
-VmagCutoff: the visual magnitude cutoff, stars fainter than this magnitude will not be displayed
+* VmagCutoff: the visual magnitude cutoff, stars fainter than this magnitude will not be displayed